 Imagine a journalist who is looking for a secure place to publish a very important investigation, one that will reveal illegal activities from a certain group.
 Would this group be able to delete this report once it is forever stored in blockchain?
 We’ll see.
 After a short introduction to blockchain, we will briefly describe how to store information in it and discuss the major possible attacks on blockchains and what their implications are for censoring the journalist’s article.
 Finally, we comment on blockchain use for publishing purposes and provide an outlook of the possible alternatives.

 Blockchain does not only store information in a database, it also allows the peers of the network to decide whether an update of the database state is valid.
 In a financial context, the new state corresponds to a new transaction, and a consensus protocol allows the peers to come to an agreement as to whether the transaction has enough funding and is properly authenticated by the sender.
-Validation requires peers to know the entire transaction history which they store and update in their local copy of the blockchain (see Fig. 1).
+Validation requires peers to know the entire transaction history (at least the UTXO set) which they store and update in their local copy of the blockchain (see Fig. 1).

 Figure 1.
 The blockchain network: Nodes have a local copy of the blockchain and communicate updates (source).